Understanding Surface Roughness in 3D printing

 Post-Processing Options and Surface Finishing Techniques

-Sanding and Polishing: These mechanical methods reduce surface roughness, particularly for FDM and SLS parts.
-The sanding process typically starts with coarse sandpaper to remove major imperfections and progresses to finer grits for a smoother finish.
-Sanding is often followed by polishing to achieve a high-gloss finish.
-Polishing can further enhance the part, creating a shiny, aesthetically pleasing, and functional surface.
+- Sanding and Polishing: Sanding is one of the most widely employed techniques in the post-processing of 3D-printed parts and is often labor intensive and time consuming.
+These mechanical methods reduce surface roughness, particularly for FDM and SLS parts.
+The sanding process typically starts with coarse sandpaper, such as 220-grit, to remove major imperfections and progresses to finer grits up to 2000-grit for a glass-like finish.
+Using a sanding block helps apply even pressure during sanding, and finer sandpaper is essential for the final stages to refine the surface.

-Vapor Smoothing is a specific type of chemical smoothing for materials like ABS.
+- Vapor Smoothing is a specific type of chemical smoothing for materials like ABS.
 In this process, the surface is exposed to a vapor that melts and smooths the top layers, resulting in a smoother finish.

-Media Blasting: This technique involves blasting the part with abrasive media to smooth the surface texture.
+- Media Blasting: This technique involves blasting the part with abrasive media to smooth the surface texture.
 It’s effective for reducing roughness in SLS and MJF parts.

-Read more about MakerVerse’s finishing options here.
+- Read more about MakerVerse’s finishing options here.

 Start Your Additive Manufacturing Project